What to expect from online learning

 How can I get the most out of online learning?

-- Always prepare for the sessions as you normally would for face-to-face classes.
+- Online sessions are as valuable as face-to-face ones so prepare for them as you normally would for class.

-- Make a timetable with deadlines and plan your tasks.
+- Make a timetable with deadlines and plan your tasks so you can work on them incrementally.
+This will allow you to avoid last minute panic.

 - Take the time to review and reflect on your approaches to the online learning; consider if they are working for you.
 Are you taking notes, are you getting useful feedback, is your time management effective, are you learning in the way you expected to?